-Ahead is a look at how they can help suppress appetite, improve metabolism, enhance digestion and increase thermogenic fat burning.
+Ahead is a look at how taking flaxseeds can help suppress appetite, improve metabolism, enhance digestion and increase thermogenic fat burning.

 It gets worse.
 Even after you come out of a diet, you’ve taught your body to become more efficient at storing fat.

 Very few people actually lose much real body fat on a diet that starves them.
 Instead, any weight lost is primarily water loss and some muscle wastage.

 Flaxseed oil is over 50% omega-3 alpha linolenic acid.
 That’s a fat, but in contrast to the misinformation most of us have been fed about weight loss, healthy fats like omega-3s help us lose weight, not gain it.

 Omega-6 fats like linoleic acid are also considered essential, but modern Western diets are generally very high in omega-6.
 In fact, it’s quite likely we are getting far too much of them.

 This dramatic imbalance in our intake of the essential fatty acids, that are involved in so many vital processes at a cellular level within our body, is theorized to be a major factor in a variety of health issues.

-Flaxseed Oil and Fat Storage
+Essential Fatty Acids and Fat Storage

 Unfortunately, most of us are not very good at recognizing hunger after we have already eaten as a request by the body for nutrients, rather than more empty carbohydrates.

-Flaxseed Oil, Metabolism and Fat Burning
+Flax Oil, Metabolism and Fat Burning

 Taking flaxseed oil regularly is believed to improve metabolism and increase thermogenesis (fat-burning).
 Thermogenesis is a very beneficial process for weight loss wherein specialized brown fat cells increase their fat-burning capabilities.

 Flaxseed oil is very beneficial for losing weight for all of the reasons detailed above.

-Ideally though, if you’re serious about weight loss, you could take both the oil and freshly ground flaxseeds daily and get the best of both worlds.
+Ideally though, if you’re serious about weight loss, you could take both flax oil and freshly ground flaxseeds daily and get the best of both worlds.